Updated June 4, 2022

 One of the most common questions we get asked here at MAX Fire Pits is about the legality of backyard fire pits and it’s easy to see why.
+So, can I have a fire pit in my backyard?
 The regulations and laws governing backyard fire pit usage vary from state to state, and they are often updated without warning, so it’s a bit of a minefield to make sure you are doing the right thing.
 The last thing you want to do is to illegally start outdoor fires when there are fire ban regulations in place and risk fines from your city council for creating a smoke nuisance.

 With the COVID-19 pandemic pushing more of us to stay at home and with rolling lockdowns in most residential areas, we are tending to spend more time outside on the weekends, either cooking food or enjoying an outdoor fireplace.

 As a result, fire pit usage has grown considerably over the last two years.
 And while this is great news, there has also been an increase in complaints surrounding open fire pits and smoke from neighbours, especially in more built up areas.
 Check our handy guide on how to reduce smoke from your fire pit.

 Why do we even need fire pit regulations?

 With different states having control over the outdoor fire pit regulations, it’s easy to see why making sure you aren’t doing the wrong thing can be tricky to navigate.
 As our country is so diverse, changes in climate and environmental concerns vary state to state so a one-size-fits-all mentality is unlikely to be effective.
 The negative effects of excessive smoke and toxic fumes from a backyard fire pit can affect your neighbours and surrounding streets.